njohnso6/nia_snakemake_class/01_hello_workflow/B.md

 Some other input from us will be required to make that thing happen.
 In this case, we need to tell Snakemake how to make the logs.

+NOTE: These must use the same wildcards as the output files.
+We'll cover wildcards momentarily.

 ## Let's make our first error

 Try commenting out all of the actions in the shell so no output is created.